 Max baby went to the Dominican Republic as a 9 week old.
-Which means he needed a passport!
-This was no easy feat.
+Which means he needed a passport.
 Getting an infant to take a passport picture is not easy.
-Oh and I’ll share the passport getting steps at the bottom of this post.
-First, let’s tackle the picture!
+I’ll share the steps to getting a passport at the bottom of this post.
+First, let’s tackle the passport picture with a baby.

+My first thought was to simply take my baby to CVS and let the passport picture taking experts take his picture.
 I made sure he was wide awake and fed and drove him to CVS where I assumed the picture people would have some baby picture secret weapon.
-Here’s what happened:
+Here’s exactly what happened.

 I did not want to go back to CVS without an awesome picture.
 And they are picky.
 Here’s what they are looking for: